geoffreybennett/alsa-scarlett-gui/USAGE.md

 proprietary driver restricts to being “Loopback” inputs.

-The “Loopback” feature advertised for Gen 3 devices is actually a limitation of the propretary Focusrite Control software.
+The “Loopback” feature advertised for Gen 3 devices is actually a limitation of the proprietary Focusrite Control software.
 Both Gen 2 and Gen 3 devices support full reassignment of the PCM Inputs, so you can have any PCM Input as a “Loopback” or assigned to any other source.